 This advisory announces security vulnerabilities that were found in Jenkins core and several plugins.

-The first vulnerability in Jenkins core allows unprivileged users to insert data into Jenkins master, which can lead to remote code execution.
-For this vulnerability to be exploited, the attacker must have an HTTP access to a Jenkins master, and he must have a read access to Jenkins.
+The first vulnerability in Jenkins core allows unprivileged users to insert data into the Jenkins controller, which can lead to remote code execution.
+For this vulnerability to be exploited, the attacker must have an HTTP access to a Jenkins controller, and he must have a read access to Jenkins.

 The second vulnerability in Jenkins core is a cross-site scripting vulnerability.
 This allows an attacker to craft an URL that points to Jenkins, and if a legitimate user clicks this link, and the attacker will be able to hijack the user session.